-Pivot Tables allows you to dynamically summarize large amounts of data for easy analysis and visualization.
-You can transform data in a table(s) into meaningful summaries easily by using intuitive drag and drop interface provided by ManageEngine Analytics Plus.
+A Pivot Table allows you to dynamically summarize large amounts of data for easy analysis and visualization.
+You can transform data in a table(s) into meaningful summaries easily by using the intuitive drag and drop interface provided by Zoho Analytics.
 With Pivot tables you can easily aggregate and filter the values the way you want it.

 To create a Pivot View, follow the steps given below:

-Use Select Base Table dialog box to choose the required table in your workspace on which you want create the Pivot Table and then click OK.
+- Use Select Base Table dialog box to choose the required table in your database on which you want to create the Pivot Table and then click OK.

-- If multiple tables in the data base are connected using a Lookup Column then all the column of the related tables will be listed in the Column List Pane
+- If multiple tables in the data base are connected using a Lookup Column then all the columns of the related tables will be listed in the Column List Pane

 - Drag and drop the required columns listed in the Column list pane into the respective shelves in the Pivot tab.
 You can also select the check box adjacent to each column listed to auto place the columns into the appropriate shelves.
 After dropping the columns click on the option Click here to Generate Pivot to create the new Pivot Table.

 Once you have created the required Pivot Table, click Save button in the toolbar to save the view.
 In the Save As dialog box that appears, type the Name, Description for the Pivot Table and choose the folder where the view is to be saved and click OK.

 Below is a brief description of each of the shelves in the Pivot tab.

 - Column: Distinct data values present in the columns dropped in this shelf will appear as the column headers of your pivot table.
 You can also have multiple columns dropped in this shelf for summarization.
 When you add multiple columns, they will be displayed as categorized layers (group within group) of data vertically.